YIshihara11201/iOSTips/Sendable/Senable.md

    // ...
 }
 ```
-In above code, if multiple tasks call tests function, they will have the reference to a dog object, which can lead to data racing.
+In above code, if multiple tasks call tests function, they will have the reference to the dog object, which can lead to data racing.